 It’s no secret that when it comes to industrial processing equipment, preventative maintenance can mean the difference between minimal downtime and maintenance costs, and extensive expenses and lost production time.
 Routine inspections are the best and most cost-effective preventative maintenance in prolonging the life of your equipment and maintaining operational efficiency and uptime.
-That’s why our Aftermarket Engineering Team offers annual inspections.
+That’s why our Customer Service Team offers annual inspections.

 Annual inspections are the first line of defense in protecting against equipment and process inefficiencies and catastrophic equipment failure, maintenance, and downtime.
 Having your equipment routinely examined will help to catch potential problems at their onset, before they have a chance to escalate.